 The Finnish study, published online on February 28 by the journal in PLOS ONE, showed that eating fish for three to four meals a week led to positive changes in HDL.
 The study didn’t address the benefits that might have been gained by eating low-fat fish such as perch or a fish known in Finland as zander (a species resembling perch and pike).
 The Finnish researchers also looked at the effects of eating whole grains and bilberries (a berry similar to our huckleberries) on HDL but concluded that the HDL benefits seemed to stem mainly from the fish.

-There’s more fishy news to come from Finland – a study now underway is probing the health effects of both fish and plant-derived omega-3 fatty acids, as well as the health effects of eating both fatty and low-fat fish, which previous research at the Finnish University suggests may help lower blood pressure.
+There’s more fishy news to come from Finland – a study is probing the health effects of both fish and plant-derived omega-3 fatty acids, as well as the health effects of eating both fatty and low-fat fish, which previous research at the Finnish University suggests may help lower blood pressure.
 I’ll report the findings when they become available.
 Stay tuned.

 Get 21% OFF with code TANA21 - for all Brain Warriors!